Where is the Magento 2 luma theme location located? The quick answer is in the

 Having a separate pub folder increases the security of the website, makes use of cache and makes developing and installing new module hassle-free.
-This, once again, confirms the scalability of Magento.
+This, once again, confirms the scalability of Magento Theme Location.

-The theme files that are rendered to pub can be accessed in
+The theme files that are rendered to the pub can be accessed in

-- For Luma theme in pub, theme files are located in
+- For Luma theme in the pub, theme files are located in

-- For the theme in our preview example, theme files are located in
+- For the theme in our preview example, Magento 2 Luma theme location files are located in

-By now we hope that you have a decent understanding of Magento 2 Luma theme location, and the logic behind its folder architecture.
-Do you have any other question regarding Magento 2 theme location?
+By now we hope that you have a decent understanding of Magento 2 Luma theme location and the logic behind its folder architecture.
+Do you have any other questions regarding the Magento 2 theme path?
 Let us know in the comment below, and we would love to answer with our knowledge.

-In case you want to learn more about Magento 2 theme by installing a new theme, free or premium, you can take a look at our themes category.
+In case you want to learn more about Magento theme location by installing a new theme, free or premium, you can take a look at our themes category